18F/dol-whd-14c/EnvironmentsReview.md

 ### QA
 #### This environment exists to []
+Built from master branch
+[Why do we have this?]
 WHD, Cert Team will look at “QA” environment for reviewing issues from previous sprints (more stable).
 At the end of Sprint X, assuming sprint deliverable is accepted (after demo, code review, QA, etc.) Sprint X code is merged to “master” branch which will trigger a build on the “QA” environment.